US Adults Who Have Used ChatGPT (Pew, Feb 2026)

 About this Dataset

-By February–March 2025, 34% of US adults had used ChatGPT — roughly double the 18% recorded in the summer of 2023, according to Pew Research Center.
-The pace of that doubling is the sharpest signal in this dataset: it took approximately 20 months to move a technology from early-majority trial to a level where roughly one in three American adults has direct personal experience with it.
-For context, Pew estimates smartphone ownership reached similar penetration levels over a period roughly three times as long.
+By February 2026, 44% of US adults had used ChatGPT — up from 34% a year earlier and more than double the 18% recorded in the summer of 2023, according to Pew Research Center.
+The 2023–2025 doubling was the sharpest signal in this dataset, moving the technology from early-majority trial to a level where roughly one in three American adults had direct personal experience with it in about 20 months.
+Growth from 2025 to 2026 continued but at a slower marginal pace — 10 additional percentage points in one year, versus the prior period's doubling.
+For context, Pew estimates smartphone ownership took roughly three times as long to reach comparable penetration levels.

 Before reading further, note a critical methodological point.
 The three series in this page use different definitions and should not be treated as interchangeable.
 Pew Research Center asks whether US adults have ever used ChatGPT specifically — a brand-level, lifetime-use question.
 The Reuters Institute Digital News Report asks whether respondents across roughly 30 countries have ever used any standalone generative AI system, a broader definition.
 Eurostat asks EU individuals aged 16–74 whether they used generative AI tools in the past 12 months — a recency-bounded question.
 These distinctions are material: a person who uses only Microsoft Copilot or Google Gemini would be counted by Reuters and Eurostat but not by Pew.
 A person who tried ChatGPT once two years ago counts in Pew's lifetime-use figure but may not meet Eurostat's past-year threshold.
 The chart plots these series together to show the overall trajectory of consumer AI diffusion; the levels are not directly comparable.